logo

 Implicit Bias

 Negative associations that people unknowingly hold and express automatically, without conscious awareness.
-Implicit biases affect an individual’s attitudes and actions, thus creating real-world implications, even though they may not even be aware that those biases exist within themselves.
+Implicit biases affect an individual’s attitudes and actions, thus creating real world implications, even though they may not even be aware that those biases exist within themselves.
 This produces behavior that diverges from the explicit attitudes that many people profess.
 The Implicit Association Test (IAT) is often used to measure implicit biases concerning race, gender, sexual orientation, age, religion, and other topics.

 Inclusion

-The act of including traditionally excluded individuals and/or groups into processes, activities, and decision-making in a way that shares power with authenticity.
+The act of including traditionally excluded individuals and/or groups into processes, activities, and decisionmaking in a way that shares power with authenticity.

 Indigeneity